Mofe-banks01/Bank-app--written-in-C-/README.md

-Bank app created by mofe banks
+Bank app created by Mofe banks

 Functionalites:
 1.Creation of Account